cenchat/cenchat.github.io/_posts/2019-05-25-using-lerna-to-manage-multiple-ember-apps.md

 The config above is similar to the one generated in an Ember app or addon.
 The only thing we changed is the `script` section in which we're now using Lerna commands.

-Next, we'll have to configure our `ember test` command to automatically pick an available port.
+Next, we'll have to configure our `ember test` command to automatically pick up an available port **in all our Ember apps and addons**.
 If we leave it at the default of 7357, our Travis tests may sometimes get the error of *port number is already being used*.
 Here's how it should look like in your `package.json`:

 ```json
 {